 Experimental sequences

 We considered a set of eight PDZ domains, whose PDB codes are listed in Table 1.
-To define the target amino acid frequencies for likelihood maximization, we collected homologous sequences for each of the eight.
+The top four belong to PDZ class I and the bottom four to class II.
+The structures all correspond to the apo state except 1IHJ (INAD) and 4GVD (Tiam1) which each have a bound peptide.To define the target amino acid frequencies for likelihood maximization, we collected homologous sequences for each of the eight.
 We started by a Blast search of the Uniprot database with the PDB sequence as the query, using the Blosum62 matrix, and retained homologs with a sequence identity, relative to the query, above a certain threshold, around 60–80% depending on the test protein.
 Sequences that were over 95% or 85% identical to the query were removed, and homologs with mutual identities above 95% were pruned, keeping just one of the redundant variants.
 This led to about 40–120 homologs per test protein; see details in Table 1.
-For each set, amino acid frequencies were computed, distinguishing buried and exposed positions.
+For each set, amino acid frequencies were computed, and averaged over positions.
+The averages were computed separately for buried and exposed positions.
 Buried positions were defined to have a solvent-accessible surface area below 20% of that obtained for the amino acid alone, which led to similar numbers of buried/exposed positions.
 The eight sets of mean frequencies were themselves averaged, giving the overall target amino acid frequencies (see below).
+Distinct target frequencies are thus obtained for buried and exposed positions.

 Structural models

+As test systems, we used a mixture of PDZ domains from the two main specificity classes, I and II.
+Model parameterization and testing were mostly done for the apo proteins.
+Consistent with this, we used PDB structures of the apo state for four of the test proteins, which all belong to the PDZ class I (NHERF, syntenin, DLG2, and PSD95).
+For the class II PDZ domain of Tiam1, we wanted to use the parameterized CPD model to design the protein:peptide complex, and so we decided to use a holo structure, then modelled the apo state by removing the peptide.
+For this PDZ domain, the backbone rms deviation between the apo and holo X-ray structures is just 0.5 A (and similar apo/holo deviations are found for the class I domains above); therefore, we expect the design model to be transferable between apo/holo Tiam1 states.
+For the class II domains GRIP and Cask, no apo X-ray structure was available at the beginning of this work, so holo structures were also used.
+For the class II INAD PDZ domain, the available apo structures have an unusual orientation of the alpha1 helix and so a holo structure was used.